rotting-tree/rotting-tree.github.io/README.md

 I'm new to github pages so I don't really know how to use it.

+I did not make anyof these games full credit goes to there owners.

 if you have any suggutions: https://forms.gle/ofZodhEV3PmKjoGKA